Brú Pension Fund Loan policy

 8.1

-Cost is according to the fund's most current price list.
+The cost is according to the fund's price list at any given time.

 9. Disbursement